Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click on Select a principal.

-- In the Enter the object names to select field enter Administrators and click on Check Names.
-If everything is in order, click on OK.
+- In the Enter the object names to select the field enter Administrators and click on Check Names.

 - Check Full control option and click on OK to save changes.